mbaze/Z80-Bits/clever-16-bit-loops.md

         djnz  Loop
 ```

-The trick works because `djnz` decrements only the B register and tests it for zero.
-By biasing
+The trick works because `djnz` decrements the B register and tests it for zero.
+The `inc b`
-the initial value of BC, the `inc b` instruction compensates for the decrement performed by `djnz`,
-except in cases where the correction leaves B = 1.
-In addition to being both shorter and faster,
+instruction compensates for this decrement, except when the correction results in B = 1 before
-it also preserves the accumulator.

-One consequence is that initializing BC with values from 1 to 255 results in a single iteration.
+`djnz`.
+Consequently, the loop counter must be biased by 255.
+This is why the valid iteration
-That means the valid iteration range becomes 1..65281 (`#FF01`) instead of the full 1..65536 range.
+range becomes 1..65281 (#FF01) instead of the full 1..65536 range.
+In practice, this limitation
-In practice, this limitation is rarely a problem.
+is rarely a problem.
+In addition to being both shorter and faster, it also preserves the accumulator.

 As far as I know, this neat trick was first discovered by Pavel "Zilog" Cimbal around the turn of
 the millennium.